procore/sift/README.md

 * time - Filter on a time column
 * datetime - Filter on a datetime column
 * scope - Filter on an ActiveRecord scope
+* jsonb - Filter on a jsonb column (supported only in PostgreSQL)

 ### Filter on Scopes
 Just as your filter values are used to scope queries on a column, values you